-When after spending a few days in Siem Reap, I decided to move to Phnom Penh, it was FOR ONLY ONE NIGHT – before further moving to the coast.
+When after spending a few days in Siem Reap, I decided to move to Phnom Penh, it was for only one night, before further moving towards the coast.
 I had more than just a fortnight left in Cambodia, and islands were my priority.
 But as I arrived in Phnom Penh, one night became two, two became four, and four became almost a week.
-Every day, I woke up, thought to myself, I’ll get in the bus tomorrow, and wasted the entire day street hopping, eating, and drinking.
-That wasn’t me.
-But the city had cast its magic on me.
+Every day, I woke up, thought to myself, I’ll get on a bus tomorrow, and wasted the entire day street hopping, eating, and drinking.
+The city had cast its magic on me!

-What I particularly loved about the city is its global approach to things and a Wild West feel.
-The streets are made of dirt, but cars and motorbikes race around you in all directions.
-As the sun goes weary, the people swarm the streets, and the many restaurant and bars come to life, with their undying and attractive happy hour offers.
+What I particularly loved about the city is an easy accessibility for everything and a Wild West feel.
+The streets are made of dirt, but cars and motorbikes race around you from all direction.
+As the sun goes weary, the people swarm the streets and the many restaurant and bars come to life, with their undying and attractive happy-hour offers.
 The buildings were a bit run down from years of neglect, yet the city was no short of contrasts – thanks to the many ritzy hotels standing tall and promising.

-And then there is this addictive rawness in its air.
+And then there is this addictive rawness in Phnom Penh’s air.
 With looting and mugging not being a rare sight, some people call the city risky.
-Sure, you may call it risky, but if you look it with my eyes, you would prefer the term ‘adventurous’.
-“I am Indian by origin, handling a little heat should be no problem for me”, reassured my heart, every time a tuktuk driver asked me to put my bag on my chest, before the ride.
+Sure, you may call it risky, but if you look at it through the eyes of a backpacker, you would call it ‘adventurous’.

-Phnom Penh is moreover a place that you have to get to know beneath the surface.
+Phnom Penh is moreover a place that you need to know beneath the surface to be able to truly enjoy it.
 You have to look for the patterns.
-On the outset, the city might look crazy and wild, but if you take the time to chat with a local – maybe the vendor who sold you hippie pants in the market yesterday, or a waiter who served you the breakfast, you will learn that this city – and the country, at large – is still recovering from a dark past, yet the people here are nothing but all smiles.
-You will learn that Khmers are kind, cheerful and are thankful for you visiting their country.
+From the outside, the city might look crazy and wild, but if you take the time to chat with a local and understand the city through the eyes of a local – maybe the vendor who sold you hippie pants in the market yesterday, or the waiter who served you the breakfast, you will find out that Phnom Penh – and Cambodia at large – is still recovering from a dark past.
+Yet the people here are nothing but all smiles.

 [Also Read: How Much It Costs To Travel In Cambodia]